-At March 31, 2017, the Company has \$278 of US foreign tax credits which begin to expire in March 2022 and for which a full valuation allowance has been recorded, \$1,969 of Indian Minimum Alternative Tax ("MAT") credits which begin to expire at various dates through March 2027, \$3,363 of foreign NOLs with various lives and \$1,221 of capital loss carryover which begin to expire in 2020.
-The Company has determined that it is more likely than not that the results of future operations will generate sufficient taxable income to realize \$3,676 of these deferred tax assets.
+At March 31, 2018, the Company has \$329 of US foreign tax credits which begin to expire in March 2022 and for which a full valuation allowance has been recorded, \$2,506 of Indian Minimum Alternative Tax ("MAT") credits which begin to expire at various dates through March 2028, \$14,024 of NOLs, which begin to expire in 2037 and \$1,136 of capital loss carryover which begin to expire in 2020.
+The Company has determined that it is more likely than not that the results of future operations will generate sufficient taxable income to realize \$15,461 of these deferred tax assets for which a valuation allowance is not provided.

-During the fiscal year ended March 31, 2017, the Company recorded \$3,541 of net income tax expense directly in other comprehensive income related to the unrealized gain/loss on available for sale securities, the unrealized gain/loss on effective cash flow hedges and the foreign currency loss on certain long- term intercompany balances.
-During the fiscal year ended March 31, 2017, the Company recognized \$719 of net income tax expense directly in additional paid in capital related to a shortfall in the tax benefits of share-based compensation.
+During the fiscal year ended March 31, 2018, the Company recorded \$4,640 of net income tax expense directly in other comprehensive income related to the unrealized gain/loss on available for sale securities, the unrealized gain/loss on effective cash flow hedges and the foreign currency loss on certain long- term intercompany balances.
+During the fiscal year ended March 31, 2018, the Company recognized \$1,481 of net income tax benefit related to a windfall in the tax benefits of share-based compensation which was recorded as an income tax benefit in the consolidated statement of income (loss) pursuant to ASU 2016-09.